CarterJWallace/csi3140project/README.md

   * #AAAE7F - Grey for soft emphasis (borders)
   * #0F5257 + #0B3142 Blues for UI elements (buttons)
 ### Fonts and Type Scale
+The main font will be from Google's font service, named Play (https://fonts.google.com/specimen/Play).

+The type scale was decided using type-scale.com and will be Minor Third (1.200).

 ### Icons (and other images)
+Images will be obtained through EVE Online's developer resources (developers.eveonline.com/resource/resources).

+Images and icons will be bordered using the Grey with rounded corners.

+No icons are currently planned but will be obtained on a need-to-use basis.

 ### Buttons and Form Elements
+Buttons will use the lighter and darker Blue with rounded corners.
+Colours will alternate on click.

+Forms will use the Grey with rounded corners.
+Possibly a darker tint than the Off-white for the background.

 ### UI Components (e.g. popups)
+No popups are planned currently but an accordion-style dropdown list is planned.
+Depending on the number of levels the Blues will be used for the level headers with '+' to denote that it can be opened and '-' to denote that it can be closed.
+Only one selection from each level can be open at a time to save space on the screen.
+The lowest level will use the basic Off-white and Off-black stlying.

 ### Example Pages